 In summary, process-oriented performance monitoring focuses on processes, instead of the system.
 "Process" is a general term in this context.
 The idea is not specific to post-crisis Oracle performance analysis, but has relevance to any application that contains more or less independent worker threads, of which database sessions are examples.
 Windows or UNIX systems need to record top OS processes.
 Mid-tier app servers need to record resource usage of individual threads for individual business functions, if possible.
 Without this process-level information, it's difficult to track down what has dragged down the overall performance.

-Note0 My actual crontab is as follows, capturing any possible "fall-out" message to a file in /tmp, and overwriting the log of the same day last month:
+note0 My actual crontab is as follows, capturing any remaining message to a file in /tmp for troubleshooting when such need arises, and overwriting the log of the same day last month:

 $ crontab -l | grep perfmon